PTCB / Credentials / Certificate / Billing and Reimbursement

 Scoring

+The passing scaled score is 300.
+The range of possible scores based on the exam content outline is 0 to 400.
 Your official score report will be presented on screen following your exam.
-If you pass the exam, your credential status can be verified through PTCB Certification Verification
+If you pass the exam, your credential status can be verified through PTCB Certification Verification.

 Certificates